uchicago-library/operacat-digital-collection/README.md

 }
 ```

-5. run python manage.py migrate
+8. run python manage.py migrate
-6. run python.manage.py createsuperuser
+9. run python.manage.py createsuperuser

     - fill in the username 'operacatadmin'
     - enter a password for the user of your choice
     - re-enter the password you chose in the previous step

+TIP: your dev database is a sqlite3 database file in operacat-digital-collection/operacat/operacat/

-7. run python manage.py loaddata testdata/site_data.json
+10. run python manage.py loaddata testdata/site_data.json
-8. run python manage.py runserver
+11. run python manage.py runserver
-9. click on the wagtailuserbar icon in the bottom righthand corner of the screen
+12. click on the wagtailuserbar icon in the bottom righthand corner of the screen
-10. enter the username "opercatadmin" and the password you entered in the creatsuperuser step
+13. enter the username "opercatadmin" and the password you entered in the creatsuperuser step
-11. you should see the admin home page of wagtail site declaring there are 5,445 pages in the site
+14. you should see the admin home page of wagtail site declaring there are 5,445 pages in the site

 Production Deployment Tips
 ==========================